django/django-docker-box/README.md

 - Add support for running accessibility tooling and report generation
 - Support report generation during monthly runs and publish to GitHub Pages
 - Publish pre-built container images to the GitHub Container Registry
-- Support testing against different versions of SQLite and SpatiaLite
+- Support testing against different versions of SpatiaLite
 - Support running with Podman in addition to Docker
 - Support generating screenshots into `./output/screenshots/`